davebshow/aiogremlin/docs/index.rst

 aiogremlin
 ==========

-aiogremlin is no longer maintained!!!
-Please use Goblin: http://goblin.readthedocs.io/en/latest/index.html :py:mod:`aiogremlin` is an asynchronous client for the `TinkerPop 3 Gremlin Server`_ based on the `asyncio`_ and `aiohttp`_ libraries.
+`aiogremlin` is a port of the official `Gremlin-Python` designed for integration with event loop based asynchronous Python networking libraries, including `asyncio`_, `aiohttp`_, and `tornado`_.
+It uses the `async/await` syntax introduced in `PEP 492`_, and is therefore Python 3.5+ only.

+`aiogremlin` tries to follow `Gremlin-Python` as closely as possible both in terms of API and implementation.
+It is regularly rebased against the official Apache Git repository, and will be released according to the `TinkerPop`_ release schedule.

+Note that this *NOT* an official Apache project component, it is a *THIRD PARTY PACKAGE!*

 Releases
 ========
-The latest release of :py:mod:`aiogremlin` is **0.1.3**.
+The latest release of :py:mod:`aiogremlin` is **3.2.4**.

 Requirements
 ============

-- Python 3.4
+- Python 3.5+
-- TinkerPop 3 Gremlin Server 3.1.0
+- TinkerPop 3.2.4

-Using Python 2?
-Checkout `gremlinrestclient`_.

 Dependencies
 ============
-- aiohttp 0.18.4
+- aiohttp 1.3.3
-- aiowebsocketclient 0.0.4

-To speed up serialization, you can also install `ujson`_.
-If not available, aiogremlin will use the Python standard library :any:`json<json>` module.

-- ujson 1.33
+- PyYAML 3.12

 Installation